indrode/meatspace/content/i/zimdb.md

 This is a quick tutorial on writing a fully-tested API wrapper in Ruby.
 As example, I am taking [zimdb](https://github.com/indrode/zimdb), a small gem that I developed the other day.
 First, I'll cover the (test-driven) implementation of the functionality.
 To top it off, I'll explain the process of creating a gem that can be used by other developers.

-##What does zimdb do?
+##What does ZIMDb do?

-Zimdb is a wrapper for [imdbapi.com](http://www.imdbapi.com/), a service that provides content from the vast movie database [IMDB](http://www.imdb.com/) which I am sure everyone has heard of.
+**ZIMDb** is a wrapper for [imdbapi.com](http://www.imdbapi.com/), a service that provides content from the vast movie database [IMDB](http://www.imdb.com/) which I am sure everyone has heard of.
 IMDb doesn't provide its own open API to developers, so in order to access information, we'll have to resort to 3rd party providers.
-Right now, zimdb only fetches information about a single movie and the only way to access information for a specific movie is to search for it by its title.
+Right now, ZIMDb only fetches information about a single movie and the only way to access information for a specific movie is to search for it by its title.
 For the scope of this article, that should be all we need.

 ##A simple approach